kojodoc/kojodoc.github.io/reference/scala.md

 true ^ false //> res38: Boolean = true
 true ^ true //> res39: Boolean = false
 ```
-Booleans are important because they are used in conditions.
+Booleans are important because they are used in [conditions](#control-if-else).

 <a name="data-string">
 **1.4 String**

-Strings are used to communicate textual information to/from a program. e.g. "Hello World", s"Your score is $score".
+Strings are used to communicate textual information to/from a program.
+Examples of strings are: "Hello World", s"Your score is $score".

+Here is an examples of the use of Strings to get data into and out of a program:

 ```scala
 val n = readInt("Enter a number")
 val n2 = 2 * n